nikolaitM/DAPyr/docs/source/refguide/expt.rst

 obsParams
 ^^^^^^^^^^^^^^^

 The *obsParams* attribute stores all parameters relating to the observations to assimilation, from what measurement operator to use to prescribing observation error.
-Additionally, the *obsParam* attribute stores parameters relating to coniguring the data assimilation methods.
+Additionally, the *obsParam* attribute stores parameters relating to configuring the data assimilation methods.

 .. list-table::
    :header-rows: 1

-   * - Paramter
+   * - Parameter
      - Default
      - Description
    * - `h_flag`